Skip to content

 | April 25, 2026

 Getting paid for your services shouldn’t be the hardest part of your job, but for many mental health providers, it is.
-Claim denials and payment delays often come down to small errors in your billing process.
-The foundation of that process is using the correct codes to describe the care you provide.
-Think of CPT billing codes for mental health as the language you must speak to get reimbursed by insurance companies.
+Claim denials and payment delays often come down to small, avoidable errors in your billing process.
+It all starts with using the correct codes to describe the care you provide.
+Think of CPT billing codes for mental health as the language you must speak to get reimbursed by insurance.
 Using the wrong code is like using the wrong word; it creates confusion and stops the conversation.
-This guide will walk you through the essential codes and best practices to ensure your claims are clean, compliant, and paid on time.
+This guide covers the essential codes and best practices to ensure your claims are clean, compliant, and paid on time.

 Key Takeaways